 He came to the Big One in August, 2004.
 His beat covers City Hall, Hamilton County Commissioners, breaking news, and anything else that comes along.

 In his private life, he likes books, movies, television shows, and music.
 He is also a big fan of certain foods, and beverages.
 His hobbies include doing things, not doing other things, and blogging.

 This blog takes an unflinching look, behind the scenes, in the newsroom.
 But mostly, it's just an excuse for you to not do any real work.

-For pictures, Click Here.
+For photos from the event, Click Here.